 Have you tried Gantter?
 Please share your thoughts in a review!

 Ganttproject is entirely locally hosted software for Windows, OS X, and Linux.
 It offers Gantt, Resource Load, and PERT charts, and integrates with Microsoft Project.
+If you are looking for software solutions with similar features, these GanttProject alternatives could be what you are looking for.

 Price: Totally free.